Frequently Asked Questions:

 Do you have a program for dyslexia?

-Many of our students are challenged with some level of dyslexia.
-In fact, recent studies show that 1 in 5 people struggle with Dyslexia.
-Also, dyslexia is not just a reading problem but shows up in math, writing, handwriting, and/or spelling.
-The terms for these other types of dyslexia is Dysgraphia and Dyscaluia.
+Many of our students are challenged with some form of dyslexia.
+In fact, recent studies show that 1 in 5 people struggle with dyslexia.
+Also, dyslexia is not just a reading problem but shows up in math, writing, handwriting, and/or spelling. (dysgraphia and dyscalculia)

-Over the last 15 years we have seen Harp students rise above their dyslexia and earn straight A’s, make the honor roll and learn to love school!
+Over the past eighteen years, we have seen Harp students rise above their dyslexia and earn straight A’s, make the honor roll and learn to love school!

 I've read about “right-brain” dominant learners and I think my child might be one.
 What should I be aware of?

-The right side of the brain is responsible for movement, emotions, colors, expressions, daydreaming, and problem solving.
+The right side of the brain is responsible for movement, emotions, colors, expressions, whole picture thinking, daydreaming, music, rhythm, and problem-solving.
 Was your child just described?
-Music, color, emotions and pictures are the key to learning for these students.
+Often these kids are intuitive, verbal, bright, and misunderstood.

-Unfortunately most schools are “left brain” oriented where linear thinking, lists, phonics, reasoning and conscious control are the main component in the curriculum.
+Unfortunately, most schools are “left-brain” oriented where linear thinking, lists, phonics, mathematics, reasoning and conscious control are the main components of the curriculum.

-At Harp we help these right brain dominant learners gain the confidence they require to succeed in a traditional learning environment.
-At the same time they are uncovering their special talents such as building, drawing, creating and dancing, that are equally impressive as their peers’ academic talents.
-We focus on the student as a "whole being", not just bits and pieces.
+At Harp, we help these right-brain dominant learners gain the confidence they require to succeed in a traditional learning environment.
+At the same time, they are allowed to uncover their special talents such as building, drawing, creating and dancing, that make them unique individuals!

 I have been told that my child is most likely a “tactile” or “kinesthetic" learner.
 What does that mean?

-Tactile learners learn by doing.
+Tactile or kinesthetic learners "learn by doing".
 Tell them something and they forget it.
 Give them a picture of something and it’s gone.
 Let them do something and they will know it forever.
-Few classrooms are able to provide this type of

 Kinesthetic learners usually need to be in motion to learn.
-Unfortunately many of these students are often labeled as ADD/ADHD and their need to be in motion in order to learn is often just the symptom of their learning issues, not the cause of it.
+Unfortunately, many of these students are often labeled incorrectly as having ADD/ADHD, and their need to be in motion is the symptom of learning style, not a learning disability.

 These students can be classified as non-traditional learners.
 Over 20% of all children are non-traditional learners and the traditional school curriculum of verbal instruction and worksheets is not effective for these students.
 With today’s average class size of 30 students, rest assured that there are other students in your child’s class who are struggling just like your child.
 You are not alone in this.

-My child has a hard time sitting in class and the teacher refers to he/she as a “busy body.”
-Does that mean he/she has ADD/ADHD?
+My child has a hard time sitting in class and the teacher refers to him as a “busybody.”
+Does that mean he has ADD/ADHD?

 ADD/ADHD is a very controversial subject, and everyone seems to have a different opinion on it.
 However, tests for ADD/ADHD are subjective.
 There is no blood test or definitive measure to diagnose a student with this disorder.
 A student’s fate is often left to a series of checklists and observations from a psychologist who spends a limited time with the student, the teacher, and the parents.
 Depending on the student's mood, nutrition, attitude, age, and emotional state, the scores could vary on any given day.

-Our experience has shown that students who are"busy bodies" are usually right-brain dominant.
-The right-brain dominant learner is creative and active.
+Our experience has shown that students who are"busybodies" are usually right-brain dominant tactile learners.
+The right-brain dominant learner is creative and in motion.
 This student sees the whole picture first and then breaks it down into bits and pieces.
-For them, step-by-step instruction, which is typical in most school curriculum, is like listening to a foreign language.
-They get easily bored, are antsy and anxious to engage their classmates in discussion.
+For them, step-by-step instruction, which is typical in most schools, is like listening to a foreign language.
+They get easily bored, are antsy, and anxious to engage their classmates in discussion.

-Whether you call it ADD, ADHD or something else, these kids are suffering and unfortunately the schools aren’t often equipped to help.
+Whether you call it ADD, ADHD or something else, these kids are suffering, and unfortunately, the schools are usually not equipped to help.
+The best they can offer is a suggestion to place your child on medication.

 How much does the program cost?